sachinym/dp-203-azure-data-engineer/Instructions/Labs/3-Delta-lake-in-Azure-Databricks.md

 ## Task 1:  Provision an Azure Databricks workspace

-In this exercise, you'll use a script to provision a new Azure Databricks workspace.
+In this task, you'll use a script to provision a new Azure Databricks workspace.

 1. In a web browser, sign into the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.

-2. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal.
+1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal.

     ![Azure portal with a cloud shell pane](./images/25-1.png)